-Parking is also available at the Norfolk County Hall.
+Parking is also available at the Norfolk County Hall, Martineau Lane Norwich, NR1 2DW which is a 10 minute walk from Carrow Road.
 This is well signposted on the left of the A146 as you follow signs to Carrow Road.
+No pre-booking is available with the price £6, pay on the day.
 There are many car parks in the town centre.

 Getting to the ground from the station and the official coach and away car park

-The Norwich fan info document shows a map of the ten minute walk from the railway station to the ground.
+The Norwich fan information document shows a map of the ten minute walk from the railway station to the ground.

 However, if you are arriving on the special train, and possibly the normal trains as well, you will be directed out of the back entrance of Norwich station.
 This will take you up a narrow path to Lower Clarence Road.
 At the end of Lower Clarence Road turn right to the junction with the A1242 – turn right down to the stadium.